theodore35/theodore35/README.md

 - 👋 Hi, I’m @theodore35
 - 👀 I’m interested in ...
 The Cyber Feild
 - 🌱 I’m currently learning ...
-Electronic Warfare Operations
+EW/Cyber
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Gmail, Phone